 How Our Off The Grid Water System Works in Winter

 To begin, we have an 1100 gallon holding tank in the house that we pump water into, from the lake, about every three to five weeks.
-The basic pump system is fairly straight forward.
+The basic pump system is fairly straightforward.
 It has a rubber line running from the submerged lake pump up to the house (Pic 1) over a distance of approximately 250 feet.

 The lake provides all our water needs.
 This includes our drinking water, which we filter.
 Read our Big Berkey water filter review for the lowdown.

 Now under normal spring and summer conditions, this by itself is ideal.
 But when you have ice on the lake from six to eight months of the year, you need a method to keep the water line from freezing up as you attempt to pump water.
 And for clarity, the six to eight months is not an exaggeration.
 We usually have to start winterizing our boat before the end of September.
+And by October, I'm right into my off grid winter home routine.

 Freeze-up starts between mid-October and mid-November and does not leave until late May or early June.
-That is where the heated glycol (antifreeze) system comes in to play.
+That is where the heated glycol (antifreeze) system comes into play.

 Glycol Keeps Our Pipe From Freezing When It's -40 Degrees Outside